Authors of section

 If there is no need for wound care, and the fracture is length-stable, either from its configuration and/or reduction, or after development of sufficient callus, a cast can be applied.

-Usually, for a tibial shaft fracture, particularly if proximal, this cast should extend above the knee – a half to two-thirds the length of the thigh.
+Usually, for a tibial shaft fracture, particularly if proximal, the cast should extend above the knee – a half to two-thirds up the thigh.

 Tibia fractures rarely shorten more than the amount present on the initial x-ray (presuming this is obtained without traction).
-If shortening is greater than 1.5-2 cm, and if a length-stable reduction (transverse; end-on-end, and supported effectively by the cast) cannot be achieved, traction, or surgical fixation (external or internal fixation) will be necessary to prevent shortening.
+If shortening is greater than 1.5–2 cm, and if a length-stable reduction (transverse; end-on-end and supported effectively by the cast) cannot be achieved, traction, or surgical fixation (external or internal) will be necessary to prevent shortening.
 Lesser degrees of shortening are usually well tolerated.

 6. Preparation for cast application